manishemi/manishemi.github.io/_posts/2021-05-02-Attention Is All You Need.md

 #### _**Encoder**_:
 The encoder is composed of a stack of N identical layers.
 Each layer has two sub-layer, one is a multi-head self-attention mechanism and the second one is a fully connected feed-forward network.
-In addition after each layer, we have a layer normalization which normalizes the output of the previous layer.
+In addition after each layer, we have a layer normalization that normalizes the output of the previous layer.
 In another word, the output of each sub-layer is LayerNorm(x + Sublayer(x)) where Sunblayer(x) is a function implemented by the sub-layer itself (for instance: multi-head attention or feed-forward network)

 Normalization: